johnblat/miniaudioDemo/README.md

 - Using the file dialogue popup to select a file with filters
 - Hot reloading

-Please feel free to use this in any way.
-If you find something particularly useful, a credit would be appreciated but not necesarry.

 This was only tested on Windows.

 ## What's next to do?